weahb-bockarie/alx-system_engineering-devops/README.md

-This project is about shell basics
+this script is for bash